 If your budget won’t allow you much time to search, you might have to consider finding a job outside your current or ideal career field.
 Keep in mind, if you wind up getting a temporary job or contract gig, you will learn valuable skills that you can market later on your resume and LinkedIn profile.
 You never know, you may wind up loving a job that initially might not be appealing.

-Another place to quickly find temporary / flexible work in or outside your field are employment agencies.
+When I lost my job, I wound up finding temporary / flexible work outside of my field.
 There are a wide variety of career opportunities you can get through temp agencies that can transition into full-time and / or permanent work.
 Try reputable agencies like Kelly Services, Robert Half, Randstad, Manpower, Aerotek, AppleOne, and Addeco.
 A temp job can help you generate income in the near term while you continue your job search for something more permanent down the road.

 In addition to planning your budget, you can cut expenses easily by doing an inventory of your current bills and charges using a recent bank statement.
 When I look closely at my expenses, I often discover I’m being charged anywhere from $5-$20 per month for some club or membership that I either never opted into or don’t need anymore.